mfactory-osaka/ESPTimeCast/README.md

    - **Password:** `12345678`
    - Captive portal should open automatically, if it doesn't open `http://192.168.4.1` or `http://setup.esp` in your browser.
 2. Set your WiFi and all other options.
-3. Click **Save Setting** – the device saves config, reboots, and connects.
+3. Click **Save Settings** – the device saves config, reboots, and connects.
 4. The device shows its local IP address after boot so you can login again for setting changes

 > External links and the "Get My Location" button require internet access.